techmodel/techmodel-back/README.md

 ### Running for development

+to run the app you need:

+1. git
+2. node and npm
+3. docker and docker-compose

+Then, to run the application do:

 1. `git pull` - get up to date
 2. `npm install` - install all related packages
 3. `npm run dc-up` - start local mssql container (uses `docker-compose.yml`)